tillchen/Hugo_Personal_Website/content/posts/2020-03-29-Design-Patterns.md

 2. It defines a one-to-many dependency.
 When the subject changes, all dependents are notified.

-3. This enables loose coupling, which minimizes the interdependency between objects.

-4. In Java, we can use the built-in Observable - Observer superclasses.
+3. In Java, we can use the built-in Observable - Observer superclasses.

     ```java
     // extends Observable